jsphweid/aMuseMe/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## TODO

+ - add more questions
+ - buttons for saving as text / json / word (or some formatted), markdown, whatever
+ - user submitted questions to reference and upvoting mechanism...
+ - setTimeout to stash changes frequenty (not just onDestroy)
+ - integrate gmail auth --hard--

 <!--## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).